sanjabteam/verify/README.md

     // Show error
 }
 ```
-> Note: You can verify a code just once. so if you need to check code in two different requests then you should use something like session to handle that.
+> Note: You can verify a code just once. so if you need to check code in two different requests then you should use something like the session to handle that.

+## Contributing

+Contributions are welcome!

+* Fork the Project
+* Clone your project (git clone https://github.com/your_username/verify.git)
+* Create new branch (git checkout -b your_feature)
+* Commit your Changes (git commit -m 'new feature')
+* Push to the Branch (git push origin your_feature)
+* Open a Pull Request

 ## License